Hybrid learning – online and face-to-face

 - Define the times when guidance is available and ways of interaction for the whole module.

-- Book the portable hybrid set that you can be borrow from campuses.
-The portable hybrid set includes four separate small-sized wireless microphones and a high-quality webcam.
-You can book a portable hybrid set at Peppi.
-Check out the instructions for use in the hybrid portfolio.
+- The portable hybrid set includes four separate small-sized wireless microphones and a high-quality webcam.
+Check out the instructions for use of the set.

 Tips for utilizing platforms in hybrid implementations